eth-protocol-fellows/protocol-studies/docs/wiki/protocol/design-rationale.md

 ![LMD-GHOST-Algorithm](./img/lmt-ghost.png)

-Gasper is full Proof-of-Stake protocol that serves as an idealized abstraction of the Ethereum implementation.
+Gasper is full Proof-of-stake protocol that serves as an idealized abstraction of the Ethereum implementation.
 It combines Casper FFG and LMD-GHOST to drive the consensus mechanism for the Eth2.

 # References